YazhUdhaya/GitHub/README.md

 # https://github-design.netlify.app/
-# Kindly Check My Netlify URL I will wrongly Update.
+#Kindly this My new Netlify URL, I wrongly deployed.
 Kindly considered this one